iLVL-Key/FFXI/gearswap/readme.md

 <summary>MNK</summary>

+Verison 7.7.1
+- Fixed "the random q" issue.
+In short, they broke a workaround for an issue with coloring text by finally fixing the issue.

 Version 7.7
 - Added Chocobo Circuit to the list of Town Zones.
 - Adjusted a lot of set names to be easier to read using snake_case.